Preffet/CPP-Remote-enumeration/README.md

 nc -lvp 5555
 ```
 And then update the ip address and run the compiled code on the remote machine in order to receive the information.

+Disclaimer: This application has been made for educational purposes only, I don’t promote malicious practices and will not be responsible for any illegal activities.
+Use it at your own risk.